Do Betta Fish Need Air Pump?

 Is Air Pump The Only Option To Dissolve Oxygen Into The Water?

 An excellent example can be a HOB (Hang on Back) filter.
 When water from the HOB filter falls on the tank, it creates a good surface agitation.
 As a result of this agitation, oxygen gets absorbed into the water.
-So, if your tank has a running HOB, there is no need for an extra Air Pump (For most fishes).
+So, if your tank has a running HOB, there is no need for an extra air pump (For most fish).

-Another way to increase the amount of dissolved oxygen is by having real plants in the tank.
+Another way to increase the amount of dissolved oxygen is to have real plants in the tank.
 Under the presence of light, plants absorb carbon dioxide and produce oxygen.
-This is the basic photosynthesis of plants.
+This is their basic photosynthesis.

 As a result, more oxygen gets dissolved into the water.
 That’s why real plants always create a better aquatic environment for the fish.